NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 ## Solution

-For any given assembly under lib and runtime folder from a package reference, if there are files next to it that differ only by extension, NuGet will add a "related" property underneath the assembly in targets section of assets file, listing the extensions of these files.
+For any given assembly under lib and runtime folder from a package reference, if there are files next to it that differ only by extension, NuGet will add a "related" property underneath the assembly in targets section of assets file, listing the extensions of these files, seperated by `;`.

 * Applies to all the compile time assemblies and runtime assemblies.
 * Apply to transitive dependencies.